ingeniarrisk/CAPRA-ROBOT/README.md

 **Flooding Analyst** is a software application for probabilistic flood hazard modelling.

-The application includes a hydrological analysis module and hydraulic modelling capabilities integrated with **HEC-RAS 5**.
+The application includes a hydrological analysis module and hydraulic modelling capabilities integrated with **HEC-RAS**.

 **Domain:** Flood Hazard
 **Current version:** VERSION